 During this retreat training you will stay at the relaxing and inspiring accommodation of “Mennorode”, in the natural surroundings of the Veluwe forest in the Netherlands, near the picturesque village Elspeet.
 Mennorode is known for its comfort, sustainability and natural facilities.

 This program is designed for members of the general public, as well as for professionals who wish to integrate self-compassion into their work.
-Meditation experience is not necessary to participate in this 5-day MSC program for professionals.
+Meditation experience is not necessary to participate in this 5-day MSC program.
 All are welcome!

 Upon request a certificate of participation is available.